Frequently Asked Questions

 How long are sessions?

-Most sessions are 50 minutes.
+Sessions are 50-55 minutes.
 It is possible to get a lot out of that time.

 How do I set up an appointment?